grab/engineering-blog/_posts/2019-04-10-loki-dynamic-mock-server-http-tcp-testing.md

 In a previous article we introduced [Mockers - an innovative tool for local box testing at Grab](https://engineering.grab.com/mockers).
 Mockers used a [Shift Left testing strategy](https://en.wikipedia.org/wiki/Shift_left_testing), making testing more effective and cheaper for development teams.
 Mockers’ popularity and success motivated us to create Loki - a one-stop dynamic mock server for local box testing of mobile apps.

 There are some unique challenges in mobile apps testing at Grab.
 End-to-end testing of an app is difficult due to high dependency on backend services and other apps.
 Staging environment, which hosts a plethora of backend services, is tough to manage and maintain.
 Issues such as staging downtime, configuration mismatches, and data corruption can affect staging adding to the testing woes.
-Moreover, our apps are fairly complex, utilizing multiple transport protocols such as HTTP, HTTPS, TCP for various business flows.
+Moreover, our apps are fairly complex, utilising multiple transport protocols such as HTTP, HTTPS, TCP for various business flows.

 The business flows are also complex, requiring exhaustive set up such as credit card payments set up, location spoofing, etc resulting in high maintenance costs for automated testing.
 Loki simulates these flows and developers can easily test use cases that take longer to set up in a real backend staging.